 If you get off here you can enjoy a small part of the land near the wharf for a picnic or wander into the RAN Heritage Centre Museum to learn more about Australia’s Navy heritage.
 They have tons of cool stuff on display including the conning tower of one of the Japanese midget submarines that attacked Sydney Harbour in 1942 during World War II.

-Thank you to Captain Cook Cruises for hosting Mick and I for this fun day out.
+Thank you to Captain Cook Cruises for hosting me for this fun day out.
 As always, all opinions expressed in this post are my own.

 Over to You!